Haelles/Indirect/README.md

 ### More Comprehensive Prompts
 We also explored using more comprehensive prompts to guide LLMs in generating indirect expressions.
 These prompts can be found in `prompts/cn_comprehensive_prompt.txt` and `prompts/en_comprehensive_prompt.txt`.
-Here is an example of such a prompt:
+An example of input and Yi-6B-Chat's response are as follows.
 ```
 Input:
 === Task Description ===